 The 1-year fellowship in Cornea and External Disease emphasizes medical and surgical treatment of the full gamut of anterior segment disease, with broad and deep experience in lamellar and penetrating cornea transplantation, complex cataract extraction, management of intraocular lens complications, ocular surface reconstruction including keratoprosthesis, ocular oncology, and ocular microbiology.
-In addition, Fellows are trained in the evaluation, surgical treatment, and postoperative management of refractive surgery patients and will be certified during the fellowship on the state-of-the-art IFS advanced Femtosecond and STAR S4 Excimer Lasers.

 The Department of Ophthalmology and Visual Neuroscience at the University of Minnesota is a tertiary ophthalmic care provider serving a large urban metropolitan area, in addition to referral networks extending across the upper Midwest.
 With multiple providers in every ophthalmic subspecialty within the department, there is a fantastic variety of pathology and unique opportunities for collaboration in clinical and surgical care.

 Recent fellow case logs have demonstrated the following 1-year totals as primary surgeon: